Contempfleury

 History Of Laura Ashley Timeline

-1955 – Company moves to Kent.
+1955 – The company moves to Kent.

 1961 – Company relocates to Wales.

-1965 – Bernard developed printing processes meant that they could print 5,000 meters of fabric a week
+1965 – Bernard developed printing processes that meant that they could print 5,000 meters of fabric a week

 1970 – Shops open in Bath & Shrewsbury.

-1974 – Stores open in Paris & San Fransciso.
+1974 – Stores open in Paris & San Fransciso.1977 – Won The Queens Award For Export.

-1979 – Laura Ashley becomes the largest employer in Powys, Wales, with 13 factories, 500 shops and more than 13,000 staff.
+1979 – Laura Ashley became the largest employer in Powys, Wales, with 13 factories, 500 shops, and more than 13,000 staff.

 1982 – The Laura Ashley Book Of Home Decorating is published.